Being put in charge of the U.S. government’s finances in 2021 is a bit like being appointed captain of the Titanic in 1912.

 The true magnitude of the inflation problem that could hit the economy is represented by a spiking currency supply and the untold trillions more dollars that will have to be created in the months ahead on behalf of the Treasury Department’s ever-growing borrowing needs.

-Skeptics who say there’s no underlying inflation problem apparently think the stock market, Bitcoin, and other financial assets have simply “inflated” on their own.
+Skeptics who say there’s no underlying inflation problem think the stock market, Bitcoin, and other financial assets have simply “inflated” on their own.
 But they won’t be so sanguine when inflation manifests through record-high food, energy, and precious metals prices.

 Precious metals markets can be just as unpredictable day-to-day as world events.
 Over longer periods, however, they more reliably reflect the inverse of investor confidence in the Federal Reserve Note.